mapping-elections/site/_maps/meae.congressional.congress04.va.county.md

 <!--/html_preserve-->
 :::

-Virginia elected nineteen representatives to the Fourth Congress, two of whom identified as Federalist and one as Democratic-Republican.
+Virginia elected seventeen Democratic-Republicans and two Federalists to the Fourth Congress.

 Virginia used a district system for electing members to Congress.